Hewlbern/DataExploration/README.md

      - It is worth noting - SCATS is the market leader in signal optimization.
 - In Australia, congestion cost has been estimated to be up to $37.3 billion by 2030.

+## What's wrong with SCATS and it's detection?

 ## Key Points
-1. What is wrong with SCATS volume, can it be machine learned ‘fixed’ or not?
-(Past)
+1. What is wrong with SCATS volume (Past)
      - SCATS volume calculations
     - SCATS hierarchical accuracy - The end point being accuracy depends on faultless loop detector operation.
     - Research on loop detector failure - at least 20-30% are failed at any one time in US that understands the failures.
-    - DoT Failure rates
+    - Authority Failure rates
     - Is failure rates the only data issue - No.
 2. How can computer vision, overcome, replace and correct what we know about ‘SCATS volume errors’?
 (Present)
     - More than one approach critical